Longdog73/BarryFinnMemorial/README.md

 The celebrant said "...very little is known about about his parents and his education... but was was known that he worked for many years as a manager for Big W."

-This gross oversight / simplification prompted the creation of this project to which aims to show what an interesting and full life Barry lived.

 Anyone who knew Barry would know that there was far more to him than working for Big W.

+This gross oversight / simplification prompted the creation of this project to which aims to show the interesting and full life Barry lived.

 ## Technical Goals

+I am not planning on winning any awards for this website - it is about the content and getting quite a large amount of content into html easily.

-On a technical note, I am trying to create content in markdown files and have it render into html and appear in the website.
+I am creating the content in markdown files, where it is more humanly readable / editable and rendering into html to appear in the website.

 ~~I am using VS Code and the extension "Custom MD PDF" to automatically convert the markdown to html.~~